skills/migrate-ado-repository/.github/steps/1-step.md

 Now it's time to use that token to create a mock ADO project that we will migrate to GitHub in the next steps!

-1. First, configure your Azure DevOps organization URL by opening the config file `ado/config.yml` in VS Code.
+1. First, configure your Azure DevOps organization URL by opening the config file `ado/config.yml` in your codespace.

 1. Update the `ado_url` value with your Azure DevOps organization URL (e.g., `https://dev.azure.com/your-org`):

-1. Run the bootstrap script with your Azure DevOps information.
-This will source information from the config file and run a terraform script.
+1. Run the bootstrap script, this will source information from the config file and run a [Terraform](https://developer.hashicorp.com/terraform) script to create a project.

    ```bash
    ./ado/bootstrap.sh --ado-token "YOUR_TOKEN_HERE"